 The Hospitals provide care to patients regardless of their ability to pay.
 In identifying charity care, the Hospitals assess the patient's ability to pay, utilizing generally recognized poverty income levels for the community, and identify certain cases where incurred charges are considered to be beyond the patient's ability to pay.
 The Hospitals maintain records to identify and monitor the level of charity care they provide.
-These records reflect the amount of charges forgone under their charity care policy and amounted to approximately \$3,855 and \$3,644 for the years ended December 31, 2010 and 2009, respectively.
+These records reflect the amount of charges forgone under their charity care policy and amounted to approximately \$7,214 and \$3,855 for the years ended December 31, 2011 and 2010, respectively.
+The total direct and indirect costs to provide the care amounted to approximately \$5,331 and \$2,951 for the years ended December 31, 2011 and 2010, respectively.

 In addition to the direct charity care noted above, all patients covered by the Medicare and Medicaid and other third-party payors programs are accepted.
 These programs reimburse the Hospitals at less than the established charges for services provided to recipients.
-During 2010, the state instituted a charge based on the amount of revenue covered by hospitals for Medicaid Services rendered (Medicaid Assessment).
+During 2011, the state instituted a charge based on the amount of revenue covered by hospitals for Medicaid Services rendered (Medicaid Assessment).
 The difference between the charges for these services and the related reimbursement amounts for these and other third-party payors are as follows for the years ended December 31:

-2010 2009
+2011 2010

-Medicare \$ 13,901 13,143
+Medicare \$ 20,806 13,901

-Medicaid 530 493
+Medicaid 606 530

-Medicaid Assessment 2,620
+Medicaid assessment 2,620

-Other third-party payors 4,399 3,871
+Other third-party payors 4,711 4,399

-\$ 21,450 17,507
+\$ 26,123 21,450